Ragan announces updated advisory board of comms leaders

 Aray Rivera is an experienced communications professional with over a decade of knowledge in internal communications, employee engagement, public relations, project management and digital marketing throughout both the private and public sectors.

-Malin Teles, Communications Manager, EGGS Design
+Malin Teles, Communications Manager, EGGS, Part of Sopra Steria

 A Harlem, New York native and first-generation college graduate, his passion is rooted in a first-hand understanding of how a lack of positive guidance can negatively affect one’s likelihood for success.
-He’s a noted advocate and writer on diversity, inclusion, and mental health topics.
-He also has held roles at the Public Relations Society of America and Havas PR.
-He remains a strategic advisor to the Museum of Public Relations.
+He is a noted economic mobility advocate and a published writer on the personal development and leadership journey.

 Danielle Veira, Founder & CEO, Minerva’s Legacy